munificent/craftinginterpreters/book/hash-tables.md

 don't try to access the bucket array when the array is `NULL`.
 Otherwise, we let `findEntry()` work its magic.
 That returns a pointer to a bucket.
-If the bucket is empty, which we detect by seeing if the key is `NULL`, then we didn't find an entry with our key.
-If `findEntry()` does return a non-empty entry, then that's our match.
-We take the entry's value and copy it to the output parameter so the caller can get it.
+If the bucket is empty, which we detect by seeing if the key is `NULL`, then we didn't find an Entry with our key.
+If `findEntry()` does return a non-empty Entry, then that's our match.
+We take the Entry's value and copy it to the output parameter so the caller can get it.
 Piece of cake.

 ### Deleting entries